olvaffe/olv-notes/graphics/mesa/libdrm.md

   - `drmGetStats` wraps `DRM_IOCTL_GET_STATS`
     - it is stubbed out in kernel
   - `drmFinish` wraps `DRM_IOCTL_FINISH`
+    - it is stubbed out in kernel
   - `drmSetServerInfo` sets `drm_server_info`
-    - it is used by xserver DRI1 to change permissions, load kernel modules, etc.
+    - it is still used by xserver DRI1 to change permissions, load kernel modules, etc.
   - `drmError` returns the string of an drm error code
 - legacy hash functions
+  - many are still used by xserver DRI1
+  - `drmGetHashTable` returns the global `drmHashTable`
+  - `drmGetEntry` queries the hash entry associated with the fd
   - `drmHashCreate`
   - `drmHashDelete`
   - `drmHashDestroy`